-Less than 6 months ahead the IUGG General Assembly will be held on 11-20 July 2023 in Berlin (Germany) and the abstract submission deadline on 14 February 2023 is getting closer.
+Less than 6 months ahead the IUGG General Assembly will be held on 11-20 July 2023 in Berlin (Germany) and the abstract submission deadline on 21 February 2023 (it was extended!!) is getting closer.

 We invite you to submit an abstract, especially to our GGOS sessions.

 G06 Monitoring and Understanding the Dynamic Earth with Geodetic Observations

 Convener(s): Basara Miyahara (Japan)